 GOALS OF PLP

-- Participate more effectively in public service
+- Participate more effectively in civic life or public service

 - Have a greater impact on public policy in the Commonwealth of Virginia